-As in the past, the Institute will draw upon experts from a variety of disciplines and with diverse perspectives.
-The Institute will be directed by Patricia A. Reeve, Assistant Professor of History at Suffolk University, and Education Specialist Nina Tisch at the John F. Kennedy Presidential Library and Museum.
+Drawing upon experts from a variety of disciplines and with diverse perspectives, the Institute will be directed by Pat Reeve, Chair and Associate Professor of History at Suffolk University, and Education Specialist Nina Tisch at the John F. Kennedy Presidential Library and Museum.

 Participants may earn three graduate credits in American Studies.
-For those who wish to receive graduate credit, the fee for this grant-supported course is $195.
-(A non-credit option is available for $150.)
-Graduate students must complete a major paper.
-Teachers who wish to receive graduate credit must complete a 10-page research paper, annotated bibliography, and lesson plan.
-Teachers may receive PDPs upon completion of a lesson plan.
+For those who wish to receive graduate credit, the fee for this grant-supported course is $495 plus a $10 records fee for non-matriculated students.
+For teachers taking the course for PDPs only, a non-credit option is available for $150.

 Time: 8:30 am-12:30 pm

 Credit Fee: $495 (plus $10 records fee for non-matriculated students)

 Non-credit Fee: $150

 Please download the registration form and submit as soon as possible, but no later than May 25, 2018.